 7529 South Broadway 63111

-There are two transitional housing facilities in St. Louis city for women reentering the St. Louis area from a correctional facility.
+Transitional housing facilities in St. Louis city for women reentering the St. Louis area from a correctional facility.
+Comprehensive supportive housing.
+Supervised, apartment-style transitional housing for up to 44 residents in Baker, Schirmer, and the new Sharon Houses.
+Also, scattered-site homes.
 Comprehensive supportive housing.

 COMMUNITY ACTION AGENCY OF ST. LOUIS COUNTY (CAASTL)